sap-tutorials/Tutorials/tutorials/iot-smartsensing-odata/iot-smartsensing-odata.md

 [ACCORDION-BEGIN [Step 1:](Add Destinations)]

-Create a Destination which will allow you to synchronise business data with your custom OData service.
+Create a Destination which allow you to synchronise business data with your custom OData service.
 You will use it in the Smart Sensing application of SAP Internet of Things.

 1. Go to your Cloud Foundry subaccount at <https://hana.ondemand.com/>, click **Connectivity** on the left panel and then click **Destinations** and **New Destination**